Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 But once you turn 65, eligibility for Medicaid is based on both income and assets.
 There’s some variation from one state to another (select your state on this map to see more details), but in general, the income limits are lower than those that apply to the Medicaid expansion population, and the asset limits are quite restrictive.

-This can lead to some sticker shock for people who were eligible for expanded Medicaid prior to turning 65, but then have to transition to Medicare – possibly without eligibility for any further Medicaid assistance – once they turn 65.
+This can lead to some sticker shock for people who were eligible for expanded Medicaid prior to turning 65, but then have to transition to Medicare – likely without eligibility for any further Medicaid assistance – once they turn 65.

 What costs should you expect if you’re moving from expanded Medicaid to Medicare?